 Hormonal Profile – A blood test to check hormone levels

-Imaging Tests (Pelvic Ultrasound) – To look for uterine disease such as uterine fibroids, adenomyosis, uterine polyps and cysts.
+Imaging Tests (Pelvic Ultrasound) – To look for uterine diseases such as uterine fibroids, adenomyosis, uterine polyps, and cysts.

 Ovulation Tests – To check if a woman is ovulating, especially for women with irregular or unsteady menstruation

-Hysterosalpinogram also called an HSG –Dye is injected through the vaginal to check for fallopian tube blockages and defects of the uterus, usually done just after a menstrual period
+Hysterosalpingogram also called an HSG –Dye is injected through the vagina to check for fallopian tube blockages and defects of the uterus, usually done just after a menstrual period

-Transvaginal ultrasound – an ultrasound wand introduced into the vaginal to take a closer look at the ovaries and uterus
+Transvaginal ultrasound – an ultrasound wand introduced into the vagina to take a closer look at the ovaries and uterus

 Hysteroscopy – A thin, flexible tube with a camera on its lighted end is passed through the cervix into the uterus to check for problems with the uterus, and take tissue samples if need be